distribution/distribution/docs/content/spec/auth/scope.md

 keywords: registry, on-prem, images, tags, repository, distribution, advanced, access, scope
 ---

-# Docker Registry Token Scope and Access
+# Distribution Registry Token Scope and Access

 Tokens used by the registry are always restricted what resources they may be used to access, where those resources may be accessed, and what actions